NureniJamiu/Javascript-Projects/02-password_generator/README.md

 - Nesting
 - HTML DOM

 Creating this project is indeed a fun-filled experience.
 I got my chance to put what I've learned into practice.
-Thanks to scrimba.com for providing such a great resource to learn from.
+Thanks to [scrimba](https://www.scrimba.com) for providing such great resources to learn from.